What is Helios?

-The scientific research Helios was based on is extensive and draws upon topics in physics, mathematics, computing science, and, soon, biological computing.
+The scientific research Helios was based on is extensive and draws upon topics in physics, mathematics, and computing science.

 Sub-symbolic audio analysis is a kind of analysis that listens to the actual audio itself.
 A sub-symbolic music similarity engine makes recommendations to help users discover music based on what a given song actually sounds like.

 The statistical method is an alternative and traditional approach.
 It is “tone deaf” in the sense that it has no idea what any of your music actually sounds like.
 If Bob likes songs A, B, and C; and Sue likes A and B too; and the system thinks Bob and Sue are pretty similar, it will suggest song C to Sue.